GMOR: A Lightweight Robust Point Cloud Registration Framework via Geometric Maximum Overlapping: Experimental Results

 We evaluate performance across outlier ratios from 0.1 to 0.9 with 10000 correspondences, and the results are reported in Fig.~\ref{fig_syn}(e)-(h).
 TCF~\cite{shiRANSAC2024} consumes much more time and memory when the outlier ratio is low, and it exhibits the highest error since IRLS converges slower than Ordinary Least Squares (OLS) under ideal Gaussian noises in our synthetic environment, Similarly, the graph-based TEASER++~\cite{yangTEASER2021}, MAC~\cite{zhang3D2023}, SC2-PCR++~\cite{chenSC2PCR2023} incur substantial overhead due to dense graph construction and recursive search.
 Our method maintains near-optimal time/memory efficiency while ensuring robustness across outlier ratios.

 Furthermore, an independent experiment with extreme outlier ratio from 0.91 to 0.99 is also conducted, and the reported results are shown in Fig.~\ref{fig_syn}(i)-(l).
 Not a number (NaN) rotation errors are set to 180$^\circ$, translation errors to 10~m.
 Failure cases appear in TEAR~\cite{huangScalable2024} and TR-DE~\cite{chenDeterministic2022}, while other methods succeed.
 The time advantage of our method narrows in BnB worst-case scenarios, while the graph-based methods gain efficiency.
 Specifically, TCF~\cite{shiRANSAC2024} has the best performance of time and memory with extreme outlier ratio via one-point RANSAC outlier prefiltering.
+However, this advantage is limited to ideal scenarios with synthetically added uniformly random outliers and Gaussian noise.
+On previous real-world datasets, its computational efficiency degrades significantly.
 Our method maintains constant memory usage and achieves the suboptimal performance.
 In summary, our method demonstrates consistent robustness, efficiency, and low memory consumption across numbers of correspondences and outlier ratios, ensuring predictable time and memory growth in practical applications.